sqlxpert/aws-tag-sched-ops/readme.md

   |<samp>managed&#x2011;origin</samp>|The operation (for example, `snapshot`) that created the child.
 Identifies resources created by this project.
 Also distinguishes special cases, such as whether an EC2 instance was or was not rebooted before an image was created.|
   |<a name="tag-managed-date-time"><samp>managed-date-time</samp></a>|Groups resources created during the same 10-minute interval.
 The last digit of the minute is normalized to 0, and <samp>Z</samp> is always appended, to indicate UTC.
 AWS stores the _exact_ time (too specific for grouping) in metadata, and the retrieval key and the format differ for each resource type!|

-* Tags other than operation-enabling tags, schedule tags, and the `Name` tag, are copied from parent to child.
-(The deletion tag, `managed-delete`, would not make sense on instances and volumes, but if it is present, it is not copied to images and snapshots.)
+* Tags other than operation-enabling tags, schedule tags, and the <samp>Name</samp> tag, are copied from parent to child.
+(The deletion tag, <samp>managed-delete</samp>, would not make sense on instances and volumes, but if it is present, it is not copied to images and snapshots.)

 ## Operation Combinations